oetterer/BootstrapComponents/docs/migration-guide.md

 ## Migration Guide

 There have been some changes between versions ~1.0 and ~4.0.
 Foremost is that the new BootstrapComponents utilizes Twitter Bootstrap4.
-Therefore it mirrors changes made by Bootstrap.
+Therefore, it mirrors changes made by Bootstrap.

 Also, extension loading must now be done manually in your LocalSettings, no